 The Nitty Gritty

 From 1995 through 2005, the number of vehicle miles driven annually (VMT) has risen by an average 2.1%.
 However, over that same time period, the total death count has risen by an annual 0.6%.
 This suggests that the death rate is decreasing.
 Our highways have been getting safer despite the increased death count!
-Here is a chart comparing deaths to vehicle miles traveled since 1966, with linear trend lines to show the long-term trends:
+Here is a chart comparing deaths to vehicle miles traveled since 1966, with trend lines to show the long-term trends:

 Clearly, the VMT count is rising much more quickly than the death count.